Cross-Posted from the Climate Disobedience Center

 Finally, if you're looking to learn more about the "action that shook the North American energy industry" and find the video re-cap, check out our pages about the action.

 "Havel wrote about 'living in the truth' where you neither have to filter information, you can speak the truth and speak honestly.
 There may be some risks or costs to that, but it's a far better way to live."

-Ken Ward is the first of the valve turners to head to trial on January 30th for shutting down a tar sands pipeline.
+Ken Ward was the first of the valve turners to head to trial, and having had a hung-jury is back on trial June 5th for shutting down a tar sands pipeline.
 These are his thoughts the day before he took action in October 2016.

 Before the holiday season happened, valve turner Emily Johnston was busy writing up a storm and had two pieces published on AlternNet and on Naomi Klein's blog.

 In Alternet she writes, "I’ve been thinking a lot about risk lately—what we’re willing to risk, and why.
 I was one of five activists who turned off the major tar sands pipelines coming into the United States on Oct.
 11, 2016.
 As a result, I’m risking prison time, ostensibly for property damage (we cut a few chains to access the valves), but really for being disobedient to business as usual.
 It's also possible they'll file a restitution suit, for temporarily disrupting a pipeline that’s highly profitable for some, at the expense of all others.

 "I took part in the action in full awareness of these risks—in dread of them, to some degree—because of the risk that Enbridge and the other companies engaged in the extraction, transport and sale of tar sands are taking, which is the unimaginably huge risk that if the world’s scientists are correct, what really flows through those pipelines is the end of human history."